 Temperature changes from oscillations predict that the time course of the network state variability is coupled to the oscillation phase, as we have shown in our model.
-This suggests that a similar coupling could be found in sampling-based computations in the brain. \citet{jezek2011theta} have given a hint that this can indeed be the case in hippocampal circuits by showing that ambiguous interpretations of the network input are more likely in the first half of the theta cycle.
+This suggests that a similar coupling could be found in sampling-based computations in the brain. \cite{jezek2011theta} have given a hint that this can indeed be the case in hippocampal circuits by showing that ambiguous interpretations of the network input are more likely in the first half of the theta cycle.
 We have shown how a simple model can reproduce these findings.
 However, this data is rather coarse, and our results also suggest that a similar behavior can emerge in multiple operating regimes (cf. \cref{fig:coba_jezek}e).
-Thus, more detailed experimental data are required to adequately constrain sampling models based on background oscillations.
+Thus, more detailed experimental data are required to constrain sampling models based on background oscillations adequately.

-In particular, experimental data could elucidate the question whether cortical networks are tuned to an unbiased sampling regime.
-In our model, achieving unbiased sampling requires some tuning of neuron parameters and of the time course of the background oscillation.
-While our analysis based on a simple model of the results of \citet{jezek2011theta} suggested that such a tuning might not be present, a model more closely matching biological networks (e.g., by incorporating additional features such as short-term plasticity, neuronal adaptation, and more specific inhibition) would help to either corroborate this finding or provide more insight into how such a tuning might be achieved in brain networks.
+In particular, experimental data could elucidate whether cortical networks are tuned to an unbiased sampling regime.
+In our model, achieving unbiased sampling requires tuning of neuron parameters and the background oscillation time course.
+While our analysis based on a simple model of the results of \cite{jezek2011theta} suggested that such a tuning might not be present, a model more closely matching biological networks would help to either corroborate this finding or provide more insight into how such a tuning might be achieved in brain networks.
+The closer matching could be achieved, for example, by incorporating additional features such as short-term plasticity, neuronal adaptation, and more specific inhibition; see \cite{mark2017theta} for an example).
 In general, the balance between excitation and inhibition is of renewed interest in this context, as it connects directly to experimental data.
 Individual neurons or neuron populations can, for example, use unbalanced rates to implement biases for their associated random variables.
 Moreover, we expect that different networks tune their background inputs to different balances, depending on which biases are beneficial for their respective tasks.